Visier Security Model

 Overview

 Visier uses a permission-based security model, as shown in the illustration below.
 Each permission contains data security configurations, capability settings, and content packages.
 Data security consists of security filters and data access sets, which determine what data users can see in the solution.
 Security filters define what population users can access (for example, Employees) and data access sets define what properties the user can access for that population (for example, Birth Date and Job Name).
 Capabilities define the actions users can perform in the solution.
 Content packages define the content a user can see in the solution.
-You have control over the analyses that are in Guidebook and the metrics, dimensions, and key groups that users can use to conduct ad hoc analysis in Explore.
+You have control over the analyses that are in guidebooks and the metrics, dimensions, and key groups that users can use to conduct ad hoc analysis in Explore.
 Capabilities and content packages are not part of data security because you're not restricting access to data.
 You are only limiting the actions and content that users have.
 For more information, see Permission Management.

 How Visier security handles access to historical data